BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

 ```

-## File Structure (WiredTiger)
+### File Structure (WiredTiger)
-You typicaly don't need to interact with this data folder to be modified may be to be read only.
+You typically don't need to interact with this data folder to be modified may be to be read only.
-These files isn't designed for user user modefications and if you modefied them you may face crashes or data lose.
+These files isn't designed for user modefications and if you modefied them you may face crashes or data lose.

 - To List --dbpath directory:
     > ls -l /data/db
     ```
-    WiredTiget
+    WiredTiger
-    WiredTiget.wt
+    WiredTige.wt
-    WiredTiget.lock
+    WiredTiger.lock
-    WiredTiget.turtle
+    WiredTiger.turtle
-    WiredTigetLAS.wt
+    WiredTigerLAS.wt
     _mdb_catalog.wt
     mongod.lock
     sizeStorer.lock